josereyero/site_tools/README.txt

 Introduction
 ------------
 This is a collection of development and deployment tools to use with Drupal and Drush.
-It creates drush commands for:
+It provides some drush commands:

+* site:enable-master Enables master site modules, see configuration below
+* site:enable-environment Enables site environment modules, see configuration below
+* site:backup Creates a backup in a predefined folder.
-* Running all site update scripts (update database, clear caches, revert configuration, etc..)
+* site:update Runs all site update scripts (enable/disable modules, update database, clear caches, resync configuration, etc..)

-This module can work together but doesn't require Project Tools
+This module can work together, but doesn't require, Project Tools
 @see https://github.com/josereyero/project_tools

 This is a development tool by https://reyero.net